Zilliqa/delegated_staking/README.md

 ## Validator Addition and Removal

+A staking pool can operate with up to 255 validator nodes.

 If your node has already been activated as a validator i.e. solo staker, it can join a staking pool.
 Run
 ```bash
 cast send --legacy --private-key 0x... \